Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 ### 1.4.1 - step 1 - Getting lost
 **Start**
 &b[===] &eLost Somewhere &b[===]
-&b:star: You feel disoriented.
+&b:sun: You feel disoriented.
 In &6{delay}s&b, you'll be moved.
 Be ready to use &6!home &bor &6!home <name> &bto return home.

 **Repeat reminder**
 N/A